The world needs effective, ethical, legal professionals.

 The University of Arizona James E. Rogers College of Law is expanding the definition of a law student and of a legal professional, offering more options than any other institution to help you become one.

-Our core program is a three-year course of study towards the Juris Doctor degree (JD).
-Like at other law schools, much of the first-year curriculum is required.
-You’ll receive intensive and individualized support in small sections for core courses and in your research and skills classes.
-In your second and third years you can select from a wide range of courses, seminars, clinics, internships and externships.
-With careful planning, you may also pursue a dual degree and interdisciplinary study with the vast offerings of the University of Arizona.
-More than 90 percent of law classes have fewer than 25 students, making your classes highly interactive and your professors readily accessible.
+Our core program is a three-year course of study towards the Juris Doctor (JD) degree.
+Receive individualized support in your first-year small-section classes.
+Here, more than 90 percent of law classes have fewer than 25 students, making your classes highly interactive and your professors readily accessible.

-If you are an international student with previous non-US law study, the advanced admissions JD for Non-U.S. Lawyers gives you the advantages of a strong foundational education.
+If you are an international student with previous non-US law study, the advanced admissions gives you the advantages of a strong foundational education.
 You will take first-year required courses in order to strengthen your understanding of basic concepts, and then work with advising staff to select a course of study reflecting your professional goals.
 You receive significant credit for your non-U.S. legal training.

 Our LLM program provides a thorough one-year curriculum for students who have already earned their JD, within a specific field of law to pursue professionally.
 You may earn a General LLM or an LLM in International Trade and Business Law or Indigenous Peoples Law and Policy.

 The SJD is the most advanced degree offered in law.
 University of Arizona Law offers the SJD in Indigenous Peoples Law & Policy or International Trade and Business Law.
 Through this intellectually rewarding degree, you will produce original scholarship under the guidance of renowned faculty.